the2ne/hugo-frais/README.md

 ## Annotations

 Thanks to:
-- [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project.
+- [Steve Francia](//github.com/spf13) for creating Hugo (and for the shortcodes) and the awesome community around the project.